willvieira/ms_STM-managed/manuscript/manuscript.md

 For instance, a 20% increase in enrichment planting will increase exposure to 90% to its maximum (Figure @fig:num-res2 a), and reduce asymptotic resilience (Figure @fig:num-res2 b) and sensitivity (Figure @fig:num-res2 c) to 70% of their maximum.
 The increase in harvesting intensity of boreal stands also increased the exposure and sensitivity of the system (Figure @fig:num-res2 c).
 Similarly, increasing thinning intensity in mixedwood stands increased exposure and sensitivity (Figure @fig:num-res2 d, f) but reduced resilience (Figure @fig:num-res2 e).
-Increasing management intensity can accelerate forest response to climate change by reducing colonization credit but can delay this response by reducing extinction debt.
+Increasing management intensity can accelerate forest response to climate change through enrichment planting or plantation, but it can also delay this response through harvesting and thinning.
 Initial resilience and cumulative state changes are omitted in the Figure @fig:num-res2, and can be found in the supporting information (Figure S3).

 ![Transient dynamics (metrics described in Figure @fig:num-res1) following climate warming (RCP4.5) along with the increasing management intensity for plantation, harvest, thinning, and enrichment planting.
 Climatic condition is fixed at the boreal (initial mean annual temperature of -1; left panels) and the boreal/mixed state dominance transition (initial mean annual temperature of 0; right panels) regions.](manuscript/img/num-result_2.png){#fig:num-res2}